-Focuses on classical and molecular genetics, DNA structure and function, biotechnology, evolution and ecology.
+Focuses on the cell cycle, classical and molecular genetics, DNA structure and function, biotechnology, evolution and ecology.
 Offers third of a three-term sequence for students majoring in sciences and allied health professions (i.e. botany, zoology, molecular biology, marine biology, pre-veterinary, pre-medical, pre-dental, pharmacy, and related fields).
 Prerequisite: BI212 with a grade of C or better; or consent of instructor.
-Sp
+Sp, Offered as needed